 What is it?

-- The Canada Emergency Commercial Rent Assistance (CECRA) program will provide small businesses, non-profits, and charities a 75% reduction in their rent payments for the months of April (retroactive), May, and June.
+- The Canada Emergency Commercial Rent Assistance (CECRA) program will provide small businesses, non-profits, and charities a 75% reduction in their rent payments for the months of April, May, June, and July.

 - The program will provide forgivable loans to qualifying commercial property owners to cover 50% of the eligible rent payments.
 The loans will be forgiven if the property owner agrees to reduce the eligible small business tenants’ rent by at least 75% and agrees not to evict the tenant.